ropensci/mctq/cran-comments.md

         	schannel: next InitializeSecurityContext failed: SEC_E_ILLEGAL_MESSAGE (0x80090326) - This error usually occurs when a fatal SSL/TLS alert is received (e.g. handshake failed).
 More detail may be available in the Windows System event log.
 ```

 These could be due to a temporary failure in the web servers and can likely be ignored.
+I checked all the links and they are working normally.

 * Note 2